There are a lot of ways of gathering data in Virtuous. But which way is best? That depends on what information you need.

 Queries

-For example: You may want a list of donors who have given toward a specific project (see this article to walk through this scenario).
+For example: You may want a list of donors who have given toward a specific Project.

 - Use "And" statements as well as "Or" statements.